 In December 2015, the FDA released a drug safety communication regarding Invokana-related kidney damage.
 They identified 19 cases of life-threatening blood and kidney infections that started as urinary tract infections caused by SLGT2 inhibitors.
 All 19 reported cases required hospitalization.
 Worse, a few were admitted to an intensive care unit for dialysis due to Invokana kidney failure.

 Because all kidney failures began with a UTI, the FDA suggests Invokana patients report symptoms immediately.
 A physician can act quickly in treating your condition before it worsens into kidney failure.

 Invokana kidney failure symptoms include:

 - Pain in the lower part of your stomach (pelvis)

 Others may experience vomiting, fever, back pain, and nausea.

 Consumers are filing Invokana injury claims to recuperate medical costs and lost wages, as well as payment for emotional and mental trauma.
-Kidney failure has been fatal for many patients.
-Now, their families hold the manufacturer accountable for needlessly putting the public’s health in danger.
+Many patients died from Invokana-induced kidney failure.

 If either you or a loved one suffered Invokana kidney failure, you may qualify for a cash settlement.
-Get a free Invokana case evaluation today to see if you may be eligible.
+Get a free Invokana case evaluation today to see if you may qualify for compensation.